pycroscopy/atomai/README.md

 ## TODO

-1) Add more test modules

-2) Add comparison between "true" coordinates and predicted coordinates as a measure of model performance

-3) Add class for the analysis of particles geometry
+1) Add class for the analysis of particles geometry

-4) Add more examples/notebooks together with pre-trained models
+2) Add more examples/notebooks together with pre-trained models

+3) Add more test modules

-5) Add docs
+4) Add docs